North Miami Beach Divorce Attorney

 - Pension, retirement plans

 Dividing assets and liabilities, including a shared business or ownership of the house, requires determining what is “separate” versus community property.
 In order to achieve “equitable” distribution, the court must consider the rights and obligations of each party during the marriage.
 Reaching a settlement or viable custody plan in a contested divorce requires the assistance of skilled family law counsel.

 Protecting Your Rights

 If you contemplating a divorce, call South Florida divorce attorney Michael Lechtman for help.
 For over 39 years, he has found cost-effective solutions for couples seeking dissolution.
 Whether your case involves a property, custody, or paternity dispute, Mr. Lechtman has helped hundreds of clients reach favorable settlements.
 In addition to serving local clients, he provides affordable service to South Florida residents around the world who are in the military or who are the spouses of military personnel.
-Call (305) 652-9500 today for a free telephone consultation or contact us online.
+Call (305) 652-9500 today for a telephone consultation or contact us online.